 Benjamin Haynes, a spokesman for the U.S. Centers for Disease Control and Prevention (CDC) noted the Aedes mosquito also carries the virus for dengue fever and chikungunya.

 Despite a dengue outbreak this year in Hawaii, Haynes told Healthline past outbreaks of those diseases have been “relatively small and limited to a small area.”

 The Zika virus actually creates a relatively mild illness in most people.
 The biggest danger is for pregnant women who can transmit the virus to their unborn child.
-In a fetus, the virus can cause birth defects, in particular the brain deformity known as microcephaly.
+In a fetus, the virus can cause

 With that in mind, scientists are also getting involved in Zika prevention.